software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .important-title }

-> Exercise 19
+> 🎯 Exercise 19
 >
 > Initialize a frontend application for the student dashboard application for example using [Vite](https://vitejs.dev/).
-You don't need a separate repository for the frontend application, you can initialize it in folder within the current repository.
+You can create a new repository for the frontend under your team's organization or you can initialize it in a folder within the current repository.

 {: .important-title }

-> Exercise 20
+> 🎯 Exercise 20
 >
 > Implement a [REST controller class](https://spring.io/guides/tutorials/rest) and a REST API method for _getting all quizzes_.
 Only _published quizzes_ should be returned by the endpoint.
 >